anmol5varma/JSON-Mocks/README.md

 # Mock API Service

+> ### Get a full fake REST API with zero coding in less than 10 seconds.

+Being a part of front-end and back-end development teams, many a times the back-end/third party APIs are just not ready for integration and testing.
+To get around that, you can simply dump the mock JSON responses here with the required endpoint to get API endpoints up and running.
 ## Usage
 - Create a JSON file with the name of the endpoint in **mocks** folder.
 Place the mock response content in the file.
 Example creating the a file with the name *hello.json* with the content
     ```